 - Proposal 1 the election of five (5) directors, requires a plurality of the votes cast to elect a director.
 The five (5) nominees receiving the most "FOR" votes (among votes properly cast in person or by proxy) will be elected.
 Only votes "FOR" will affect the outcome.
 Withheld votes or broker non-votes will not affect the outcome of the vote on Proposal 1. - Proposal 2 Approval of the 2025 Equity Incentive Plan requires an affirmative vote of at least a majority of the shares present at the Annual Meeting and entitled to vote, either in person or by proxy.
 Abstentions will have the same effect as a vote "Against" Proposal 2.
-Broker non-votes will have no effect on the outcome of Proposal 2. - Proposal 3 Approval of amendment to Articles to increase the authorized [•] shares requires an affirmative vote of at least a majority of the outstanding shares of common stock.
-Abstentions and broker non-votes will have the same effect as a vote "Against" Proposal 3. - Proposal 4 Approval of amendment of our Articles to permit the issuance of [●] shares of preferred stock with rights and preferences to be determined by the Company's Board of Directors from time to time requires an affirmative vote of at least a majority of the outstanding shares of common stock.
-Abstentions and non-broker votes will have the same effect as a vote "Against" Proposal 4.

-- Proposal 5 Approval of the ratification of the appointment of Haskell & White as our independent registered public accounting firm requires an affirmative vote of at least a majority of the shares present at the Annual Meeting and entitled to vote, either in person or by proxy.
+Broker non-votes will have no effect on the outcome of Proposal 2. - Proposal 3 Approval of amendment to Articles to increase the authorized shares of common stock to 75,000,000 requires an affirmative vote of at least a majority of the outstanding shares of common stock.
+Abstentions and broker non-votes will have the same effect as a vote "Against" Proposal 3. - Proposal 4 Approval of amendment of our Articles to increase the number of authorized shares of preferred stock to 3,000,000 and to permit the issuance of 3,000,000 shares of preferred stock with rights and preferences to be determined by the Company's Board of Directors from time to time requires an affirmative vote of at least a majority of the outstanding shares of common stock.
+Abstentions and non-broker votes will have the same effect as a vote "Against" Proposal 4. - Proposal 5 Approval of the ratification of the appointment of Haskell & White as our independent registered public accounting firm requires an affirmative vote of at least a majority of the shares present at the Annual Meeting and entitled to vote, either in person or by proxy.
 Abstentions will have the same effect as a vote "Against" Proposal 5.
 Broker non-votes, if any, will have no effect on the outcome of Proposal 5. - Proposal 6- Approval of the adjournment of the meeting, if necessary or advisable, to solicit additional proxies in favor of Proposals 3 or 4 if there are not sufficient votes to approve Proposals 3 or 4 requires an affirmative vote of at least a majority of the shares present at the Annual Meeting and entitled to vote, either in person or by proxy.
 Abstentions will have the same effect as a vote "Against" Proposal 5.
 Broker non-votes, if any, will have no effect on the outcome of Proposal 6.